o3de/o3de.org/content/docs/user-guide/programming/serialization/json-data-types.md

 ---
+title: JSON Serialization of O3DE Data Types
-description: ' How JSON types convert to internal O3DE data types. '
+description: How JSON types convert to internal O3DE data types.
-title: Data types in serialized JSON
+weight: 400
 ---

 In addition to primitive C++ types that map directly to JSON types, O3DE supports serializing many `AZStd` library objects.
 JSON output and deserialized objects are entirely deterministic based on the appropriate C++ type.
 For some more information on how members are registered and how their types are determined through the reflection system, see [JSON serialization](json-serialize-deserialize/#serialization).